Dada-Tech/Modular/README.md

 clicking the clock also resets it

-# Config Vars:
-switch the formurl variable in Modular.js any custom url

-index.php file redirects to Modular.html

 # Other:
 customizable defaults are within the top of the Modular.js file

-the picture file for the clock background is in the #clock selector css background property

-formurl: the customizable url

 radius: radius to match the circle background